-A campaign launches to help local victims of Fyre Festival scandal as Netflix documentary brings new stories to light
+An online campaign to help local victims of the Fyre Festival scandal has launched after a Netflix documentary brings new stories to light

 Sign up for IQ Index

 The latest industry news to your inbox.

 The Netherlands' Back to Live festivals have "really exploded", with 63,000 people applying for the government-backed pilot events in March

 By IQ on 17 Feb 2021